 If you look at the ASIHW website you will see Micronutrient blood testing through Spectracell

 .
-This professional testing looks at overall glutathione and oxidative stress levels, and also includes other co-factor nutrient levels important for the body and immune system.
+This professional testing looks at overall glutathione and oxidative stress levels, and also includes other co-factor nutrient levels important for the body.
 It is a great test and can confirm effectiveness of a product in building glutathione levels.
 It also provides overall oxidative stress levels that include other nutrient interactions.
 ASIHW consultants coordinate this testing and provide interpretation of these results for our clients that decide to utilize these tests.
 If one really wanted to know how effective Ultrein™ was in increasing glutathione levels in the body the best way would be to use this Micronutrient testing

 before starting an Ultrein™ protocol and again after at least 3 months, but typically after 6-12 months of use.